IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

 \subsection{Mutation}

-IE-GAN framework does not care about the details of the genes encoded.
-Therefore, it has no hard and fast rules for the mutation operators, as long as the mutation operators can proliferate the parents into several different mutation individuals.

-Benefiting from this, the IE-GAN framework can be easily applied to existing evolutionary GAN with generators as individuals, which do not introduce additional constraints.
+{The evaluation function and the crossover operator of IE-GAN, both of which act on the generated samples, are independent of the network implementation.} {Therefore, the IE-GAN framework is independent of the genes encoded.} It has no hard and fast rules for the mutation operators, as long as the mutation operators can proliferate the parents into several different mutation individuals. {As a result}, the IE-GAN framework{, which does not introduce additional constraints,} can be easily applied to existing evolutionary {GANs} with generators as individuals.